The Retter Mistral explores depth with a thin, retro-style case

 Retter Mistral Dial 1

 Despite the height of the case, the dial employs a layered construction to thoroughly explore a wealth of depth.
 The lowest layer appears to be the small seconds sub-dial, which has a rough, crepe-like texture to it.
 Next is the main centre of the dial which has raised bars of brushing, and pits with the same roughness.
-Then an outer ring uses a much finer stippling for diversity of matte textures, and this serves as the background for the applied hour markers which stand proudly.
+Then an outer ring uses a much finer stippling for a diversity of matte textures, and this serves as the background for the applied hour markers which stand proudly.
 Finally, the perimeter of the dial has a channel for the minute markers as well as the “Swiss” and “Retter” printed text.

 Retter Mistral Dial 2

 Other areas of intricate detail include the alpha-shaped hands with skeletonised bases, then filled with luminous paint in their last three-quarters of length.
 The Retter logo forms a sort of hourglass figure on the dial, keeping things simple and uncluttered.
 The three dial colours are forest green, arctic silver, and midas gold which is actually gold-plated.
-The time-only displays have wonderful symmetry, although the only downside may be a legibility issue due to the similarity of the hour and minute hands.
+The time-only displays have a wonderful symmetry, although the only downside may be a legibility issue due to the similarity of the hour and minute hands.

 The movement